versions

 Contemporary Latin

 Elsewhere, Latin is still in widespread use as a language for "naming" things - especially in the realms of science, medicine and law.
 In contemporary culture, Latin is often referenced to or quoted.
-For example, the film "The Dead Poets Society" (starring Robin Williams, released in 1989 and directed by Peter Weir) became famous for the use of it's Latin phrase "Carpe Diem" (meaning "Seize the day").
+For example, the film "The Dead Poets Society" (starring the late Robin Williams, released in 1989 and directed by Peter Weir) became famous for the use of it's Latin phrase "Carpe Diem" (meaning "Seize the day").

 The Latin alphabet (when taking into account its modern day derivates - the English, French and Spanish alphabets) is the most popular used alphabet system in the world.